CSU-WebEngineering-Fall-24/Group1/README.md

 ## Installation

 1. To run the BookSearch app locally download the repository or clone to your local development environment.
 Explore the structure and important files.
-2. Follow the instruction to load Gradle library if prompted (IntelliJ).
+2. Follow the instructions to load Gradle library if prompted (IntelliJ).
-3. To install npm run 'npm install' from react folder in your terminal window.
-This will create a new node_modules folder with required packages.
+3. To install npm run 'npm install' from the react folder in your terminal window.
+This will create a new _node_modules_ folder with required packages.
-4. Open src/main/resources/application.properties and update server.port if need.
+4. Open the application.properties file from src/main/resources/ and update server.port if need.
 This project is using port 8084.
-5. In a terminal window to cd into the react folder root and run 'npm run build'.
+5. In a terminal window, cd into the react folder root and run 'npm run build'.
-6. Run the main java Application file BooksearchApplication.java
+6. Run the main java Application file BooksearchApplication.java.
 7. Return to your browser and enter localhost address with server port number <http://localhost:8084/>.

 ## APIs used in project

-The URL format for API is simple and returns information based on the query parameter.
+The URL format for the APIs return information based on the query parameter.
 Eg:

 * <https://openlibrary.org/search.json?q=the+lord+of+the+rings>
 * <https://openlibrary.org/search.json?title=the+lord+of+the+rings>